-Is to reach, support, and share the love of God to our veterans, active duty military and their families by providing a Christ centered environment that helps foster a deeper relationship with Him that leads to healing through support groups, service projects and educating other to the needs of our veterans, active duty military and their families.
+Is to reach, support, and share the love of God to our veterans, active-duty military and their families by providing a Christ-centered environment that helps foster a deeper relationship with Him that leads to healing through support groups, service projects and educating other to the needs of our veterans, active-duty military and their families.

-Warrior Ethos: With a pure spirit and calm mind, we can be an effective part of God’s body!
+Warrior Ethos: With a pure spirit and a calm mind, we can be an effective part of God’s body!

 “Greater love has no one than this that he lay down his life for his friends.” – John 15:13

 Cherokee Veterans Community is for all branches of the military equally; active duty, reserves, National Guard and veterans.
-We also welcome spouses, family and friends.
+We also welcome spouses, family, and friends.

 Share the burden of having a loved one serving, because we served as well and understand the struggles that come with this.

 Fellowship for those facing the challenges of the military, with special attention to those transitioning and struggling to reintegrate back to civilian life.

 Provide the needed resources by established organizations and becoming the “One Stop Shop” that provides various types of assistance.